Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 toxins.
 Some of them, such as indole and skatole are responsible for the

-characteristic smell oft the feces.
-From experience, it can be said that this
+characteristic smell of the feces.
+From experience, it can be said

-smell is the stronger the higher the protein intake.
-That is particularly
+that the stronger the smell, the higher the protein intake.
+That

-obvious in mere carnivores, such as cats.
-Once the normal balance of the
+is particularly obvious in mere carnivores, such as cats.
+Once the normal

-intestinal bacteria is disturbed, the proteolytic bacteria will overgrow,
+balance of the intestinal bacteria is disturbed, the proteolytic bacteria will

-accelerating the putrefactive processes.
-In all experiments, a reduction of the
+overgrow, accelerating the putrefactive processes.
+In all experiments, a

-protein intake in favor of complex carbohydrates instantly stopped
+reduction of the protein intake in favor of complex carbohydrates instantly

 the colon.
 Any delay in the transfer of the intestinal contents, induced by

-constipation or intestinal obstruction, also causes an increase in
+constipation or intestinal obstruction also causes an increase in putrefaction.

-putrefaction.
-Studies have been performed on animals with a surgically produced
+Studies have been performed on animals with a surgically produced intestinal

-intestinal obstruction.
-Although this "closed intestinal loop" only led to a
+obstruction.
+Although this "closed intestinal loop" only led to a manifested

-manifested toxemia in a small number of cases, the experiments showed a
+toxemia in a small number of cases, the experiments showed a significant

-significant duplication of pro teolytic bacteria overgrowing the normal
+duplication of proteolytic bacteria overgrowing the normal intestinal flora.

-intestinal flora.
-Collecting the produced toxins and injecting them into
+Collecting the produced toxins and injecting them into healthy animals

-healthy animals indicated that the liver is not much of a protective organ
+indicated that the liver is not much of a protective organ against these

-against these substances.
-The following compounds have been identified as
+substances.
+The following compounds have been identified as products of

 A) AMMONIA